All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Protein intake: Aim for 0.7-1.0 grams of protein per pound of ideal body weight daily.
 For most women, this means 80-120 grams of protein per day.

-• Adequate calories: Do not stack aggressive calorie restriction on top of Zepbound's appetite suppression.
+• Adequate calories: Don't stack aggressive calorie restriction on top of Zepbound's appetite suppression.
 Eating too little accelerates muscle loss.

 Emotional Well-Being and Body Image

 Weight loss, even when medically necessary and beneficial, can bring unexpected emotional complexity.
-Women in particular may navigate cultural expectations, identity shifts, and complicated feelings about using medication for weight management.
+Women in particular may find cultural expectations, identity shifts, and complicated feelings about using medication for weight management.

 Common Emotional Experiences